Albert H. Wiggin: Biography

 Born in the town of Medfield, Massachusetts, Albert Wiggin was the son of a Unitarian minister, James Henry Wiggin, and Laura Newton.
 He had a brother, Langley Wiggin.

-Wiggin graduated from English High School of Boston in 1885 and went on to work for J.B Moors & Company as a runner.
+Wiggin graduated from English High School of Boston in 1885 and went on to work for .B Moors & Company as a runner.
 Eight months later, he worked as a bookkeeper for another Boston bank run by his uncle called the National Bank of the Commonwealth.
 At the age of twenty-three, he worked his way up towards an assistant for a national bank examiner in Boston.
 In 1892 he married Jessie Duncan Hayden with whom he had two daughters.
 In 1894 he became the assistant cashier of the Third National Bank of Boston.

 Beginning in 1911, he started assembling a collection of art prints, drawings, watercolors, and books.
 Among the French, British, and American works of art on paper that Wiggin acquired were prints by Henri Fantin-Latour, Francisco Goya, Honoré Daumier, George Bellows, Henri de Toulouse-Lautrec, Thomas Rowlandson, Jean-Louis Forain, Alphonse Legros, and many others.
 In 1941 he donated his collection of several thousand pieces to the Boston Public Library.
 Other works from his assemblage can be found at the New York Public Library and the Baltimore Museum of Art.
 He was made a lifetime member of the board of MIT's Charles Hayden Memorial Library.

 For Middlebury College in Middlebury, Vermont, he endowed the Albert Henry Wiggin Memorial Scholarship Fund plus he and his wife formed the Albert H. and Jessie D. Wiggin Foundation which gave grants to institutions such as the United Hospital Fund and the Department of Medicine at Columbia University.
 In 1939, he and his wife donated $250,000 to acquire land and build the Boys Club of Greenwich.